mbcx4ts5/AnkiAnalysis/README.md

 * Further investigate my study patterns in Anki.
 * Improved my ability to use DAX to calculate relevant measures, columns and tables.
 * Extract data from SQL databases.
-* Visualise data in an intuitive and insighful way.
+* Visualise data in an intuitive and insightful way.